Setting Lower Bounds on Truthfulness: Workload Minimization in Inter-Domain Routing

 It is easy to show (via a simple reduction from Partition) that even the single-dimensional version of the workload-minimization problem is NP-hard.
 However, is it at all possible to \emph{optimally} solve this problem in a truthful manner?
 The answer to this question is yes.
 However, the worst-case running time is exponential (we note that this is also the case in the single-dimensional version of machine-scheduling~\cite{AT}).

 \begin{lemma} There exists a truthful, deterministic, exponential-time mechanism that always finds a workload-minimizing route allocation in the single-dimensional case. \end{lemma}

-\begin{proof} The mechanism $M$ simply goes over all possible route allocations and outputs the optimal one with regards to workload-minimization.
-As in~\cite{AT}, our truthful mechanism outputs the lexicographically-minimal optimal route allocation; That is, let $a$ and $b$ be two distinct optimal route allocations (if two such allocations exist).
-Let $a_1,...,a_n$ be a \emph{decreasing} order of the workloads of the different nodes in $a$.
-Similarly, let $b_1,...,b_n$ be \emph{decreasing} order of the workloads of the different nodes in $b$.
-Let $j\in [n]$ be the first index such that $a_j\neq b_j$ or $j=n$ if no such index exists.
-The mechanism will choose $a$ if $a_j<b_j$, $b$ if $b_j<a_j$, and otherwise according to a predefined deterministic tie breaking rule.
+\begin{proof} The mechanism $M$ simply goes over all possible route allocations and outputs the {\it optimal} one with respect to workload-minimization.
+As in~\cite{AT}, our truthful mechanism outputs the lexicographically-minimal optimal route allocation.
+Specifically, let $a$ and $b$ be two distinct optimal route allocations (if {\it two} such allocations exist).
+Let $a_1, ..., a_n$ be a \emph{decreasing} order of the the number of packets that go through each of different nodes in $a$ (using a deterministic tie-breaking rule).
+Similarly, let $b_1, ..., b_n$ be \emph{decreasing} order of the the number of packets that go through each of different nodes in $b$.
+Let $j \in [n]$ be the first index such that $a_j\neq b_j$ or $j=n$ if no such index exists (notice that the sorted order of the coordinates of $a$ might be identical to the sorted order of the coordinates of $b$, even if $a \neq b$).
+The mechanism will choose $a$ if $a_j<b_j$, $b$ if $b_j<a_j$, and otherwise according to a predefined deterministic tie-breaking rule.

-Obviously, the mechanism always outputs an optimal solution.
-We are left with proving the truthfulness of the mechanism.
-It is well known that a mechanism is truthful in a single-dimensional setting such as ours \emph{if and only if} it is weakly monotone~\cite{AT}.
-Let $a$ be the route allocation $M$ outputs when the per-packet cost of $i$ is $c_i$, and the per-packet costs of the other nodes are $c_{-i}=c_1,...,c_{i-1},c_{i+1},...,c_n$.
-Let $b$ be the route allocation $M$ outputs when the per-packet cost of $i$ is $c'_i$, and the per-packet costs of the other nodes are $c_{-i}$.
-Weak monotonicity states that if $c_i< c'_i$ then $k_i\ge k'_i$, where $k_i$ and $k'_i$ are the number of packets that go through $i$ in $a$ and $b$, respectively (and this is true for every node $i$, for every vector of costs per-packet $c_{-i}$ of the other nodes, and for every two costs per-packet $c_i\neq c'_i$).
+We next show the truthfulness of the mechanism.
+It is well known that a mechanism is truthful in a single-dimensional setting such as ours \emph{if and only if} it is weakly-monotone~\cite{AT}.
+Let $a$ be the route allocation that $M$ outputs when the per-packet cost of $i$ is $c_i$, and the per-packet costs of the other nodes are $c_{-i}=c_1, ..., c_{i-1}, c_{i+1}, ..., c_n$.
+Let $b$ be the route allocation that $M$ outputs when the per-packet cost of $i$ is $c'_i$, and the per-packet costs of the other nodes are $c_{-i}$.
+Weak-monotonicity states that if $c_i < c'_i$ then $k_i\ge k'_i$, where $k_i$ and $k'_i$ are the number of packets that go through $i$ in $a$ and $b$, respectively (and this is true for every node $i$, for every vector of costs per-packet $c_{-i}$ of the other nodes, and for every two costs per-packet $c_i\neq c'_i$).

-Fix a node $i$.
-Assume, by contradiction, that there are $c_i < c'_i$, and $c_{-i}$ such that $k_i < k'_i$.
-Let $a_1,...,a_n$ and $b_1,...,b_n$ be defined as before.
-Let $j\in [n]$ be the first index such that $a_j\neq b_j$ (as before).
-If the two allocations are identical then no such $j$ exists.
-However, note that in this case if node $i$ declares $c'_i$ then the allocation $b$ will not be chosen (because $c'_i k_i<c'_i k'_i$ and so $a$ comes before $b$ in the lexicographic order).
-This contradicts the definition of $b$.
-We now turn to a sketch of a case by case analysis.

-{\it Case 1:} $a_j < b_j$.
-It is not hard to verify that if $a_j<b_j$ and $i$ declares $c'_i$ then $a$ comes before $b$ in the lexicographic order (a contradiction to the definition of $b$).